celiason/architecture/README.md

 ![](reports/figures/learn_results.png)

 ## Mapping architectural diversity layers
 Using this model, I can then predict the types of homes in a given area, Oak Park, IL in my case.
 Here is a preliminary result showing the types of homes.
 Different types of homes are shown as different circle colors.
-The background shaded colors correspond to the architectural diversity of nearby homes (i.e., in a XX radius).
+The background shaded colors correspond to the architectural diversity of nearby homes (i.e., in a 20m radius).

 <!-- TODO: discuss more the way I did this, what types of approaches for kernel smoothing, etc.